onepanelio/templates/tasks/file-syncer/README.md

 `file-syncer` is meant to run in Onepanel as a sidecar container.

-You can also run it as via `docker` as follows:
+You can also run it via `docker` as follows:

 ```bash
 # s3